bruceLeeO/web-components/README.md

 ### `style-guide-driven-development`

 Learn about pattern or style guide driven approach in developing website and its ui components.
-Introduced to the [Pattern-Primer-Jekyll](https://github.com/opattison/Pattern-Primer-Jekyll "Pattern-Primer-Jekyll") repository, where we we see first hand how pattern or style guide is created.
+Introduced to the [Pattern-Primer-Jekyll](https://github.com/opattison/Pattern-Primer-Jekyll "Pattern-Primer-Jekyll") repository, where we see first hand how pattern or style guide is created.
 Since the repository is highly customizable, it is a good starting point for those who want to expand on or create their own pattern or style guide.
-We have, in fact, gone in that direction and the result is our very own [home-grown, generic style guide](https://bruceleeo.github.io/ "Home grown, generic style guide") which currently is being developed.
+We have, in fact, gone in that direction and the result is our very own [home-grown, generic style guide](https://bruceleeo.github.io/ "Home grown, generic style guide") which is constantly being developed and updated.

 ### `mastering-html`